awslabs/aws-encryption-sdk-specification/framework/test-vectors/mpl-test-vector-enumeration.md

 [//]: # "Copyright Amazon.com Inc. or its affiliates.
 All Rights Reserved."
 [//]: # "SPDX-License-Identifier: CC-BY-SA-4.0"

-# ESDK Test Vector Enumeration
+# MPL Test Vector Enumeration

 This document performs the [test vector enumeration](test-vector-enumeration.md) process for the MPL to construct the full suite of test vectors